 - 1. Pornographic, violent, defamatory, or offensive material, except in the context of news coverage or the documentary treatment of a nonfiction subject. - 2.
 Previously-aired programs, series, or related crafts which aired and met eligibility requirements during a previous award year or qualified for and submitted to another Emmy® Award competition, unless it qualifies via the Digital-delivery exception listed above. - 3.
 Program-length commercials (infomercials or closed-circuit programs such as those from hotels, hospitals, movie theaters, arenas, stadiums, and other venue- specific locations) with targeted audiences. - 4.
 Content from telethons, pledge breaks, and/or programs with a unique call to action aired for the specific purposes of raising money for political parties, charities, or other related causes.
 (Calls to action responding to current events within an otherwise regularly-scheduled program are permitted, however.) - 5.
-Compilation reels, "clip shows," or "best of..." programs that were edited from original content, except for programming eligible for the Sports Emmy® Awards. - 6.
+Compilation reels, "clip shows," or "best of..." programs that were edited from original content, except where allowed in an individual Emmy® competition's Call for Entries. - 6.
 No content produced or created for a regional or national Emmy® Awards show may be submitted to an Emmy® Awards contest.
 Related craft material is also ineligible.